Fayetteville Policies and Procedures 320.1

 All special events will be planned with the least possible disruption to daily parkers.
 On campus residents will be moved only when necessary and all other area parking lots have been fully utilized.

 The Director of Transit and Parking, or his/her designee, will determine which spaces may be used for event parking.
 This will be done on an event-by-event basis.
 The use of spaces for one event should not be considered approval for use of the spaces for any other or similar event.

 Special events parking notification will be made to the campus by Transit and Parking through the use of signs posted in the parking lots to be closed for the event, information posted on the Transit and Parking web site, and communication with the department heads and building executives in the area of the special event.

-All parking passes and drive through passes for special events will be provided by the Transit and Parking Department except athletic event scholarship passes, which will have the number of passes issued for each location coordinated with the Transit and Parking Director.
+All parking passes and drive through passes for special events will be provided by the Transit and Parking Department except athletic event priority passes.
+The number of athletic priority passes issued for each location will be coordinated with the Transit and Parking Director.

 All events require at least two weeks advance notification to Transit and Parking to allow notification to the campus.

-Transit and Parking will have vehicles, which have not moved from the designated areas, towed or relocated.
+Vehicles that have not moved from the designated areas will be towed or relocated.
 The expense of towing a vehicle will rest with the vehicle owner/operator.
-The expense of relocating a vehicle will rest with the department hosting the special event, except for athletic event relocations from signed athletic lots, which will be the responsibility of the vehicle owner.
+The expense of relocating a vehicle will rest with the department hosting the special event, except for athletic event relocations from priority athletic lots, which will be the responsibility of the vehicle owner.

 Transit and Parking will oversee the hiring, training and briefing of all special events parking personnel to ensure all employees will have the same information and to coordinate their actions.
 (See note under athletic events.)

-Transit and Parking will be the point of contact for all special event parking questions except those involving athletic scholarship permit issuance.
+Transit and Parking will be the point of contact for all special event parking questions except those involving athletic priority permit issuance.

 Lot personnel will leave their posts only after being authorized to do so by their supervisor.
 Before leaving their posts, they will move all barricades and signs to the designated location.